-Long-Term incentive awards are equity awards designed to emphasize elements that are of particular importance to Capital One given the Company's unique goals and continually evolving business strategies and objectives.
-In determining the actual amounts to be awarded to each NEO, the Committee considered each NEO's contribution to the Company's performance for 2018, as well as the individual performance of each NEO.
+Long-term incentive awards are designed to reward individual performance and align a significant portion of compensation with achievement of both annual and long-term performance goals.
+In determining the actual amounts to be awarded to each NEO, the Committee considered each NEO's contribution to the Company's performance for 2020, as well as the individual performance of each NEO.
 The Committee also received input from the CEO on his assessment of each NEO's individual performance and his recommendations for compensation of the NEOs.
 The CEO also assessed the degree to which the NEO balanced risks inherent in the NEO's role.
 These assessments included the use of both quantitative and qualitative risk measures and were compiled by the Chief Risk Officer and reviewed by the Chief Human Resources Officer, and separately the Chief Audit Officer compiled and reviewed the assessment for the Chief Risk Officer, before such assessments were presented to the Committee and the Independent Directors for their consideration.

-In January 2019, the Committee and the Independent Directors granted long-term incentive awards, consisting of stock-settled RSUs and performance share awards, to the NEOs as recognition for individual NEO performance in 2018 and to drive further long-term performance.
-At Capital One, long-term incentive awards are linked to performance in two ways:
+In February 2021, the Committee and the Independent Directors granted long-term incentive awards, consisting of stock-settled RSUs and performance shares, to the NEOs as recognition for individual NEO performance in 2020 and to drive further long-term performance.
+The Long-term incentive awards granted to the NEOs for performance year 2020 ranged from \$3.0 million to \$3.3 million.
+Long-term incentive awards are linked to performance in two ways: